Day 1: Cusco – Soraypampa – Apacheta Pass – Salkantay Lake – Huayracmachay

 CAN I STORE MY LUGGAGE AT YOUR OFFICE

-During the Salkantay Trek Machu Picchu your main luggage can be stored at our office or at your hotel, both are for free.
+During the Salkantay Trek 4 days to Machu Picchu your main luggage can be stored at our office or at your hotel, both are for free.

 Personal information (your full name, exactly as on your passport):